Information-Guided Sampling for Low-Rank Matrix Completion: Numerical examples

-Next, we compare the initial completion performance of a \textit{balanced} sampling scheme compared to \textit{uniformly sampled} entries.
-The left and middle plots in Figure \ref{fig:ini} show, for two realizations of these sampling schemes with $N_{ini}=7$, the absolute errors between $\bm{X}$ and its posterior mean estimate \eqref{eq:postmean}.
-We see that the balanced design, by ensuring at least one sample from every row and column, indeed provides lower errors than uniform sampling; the latter also yields much higher errors in \textit{unsampled} rows or columns.
-The right plot in Figure \ref{fig:ini} shows the error boxplots for 25 random designs with $N_{ini} =7$.
-Again, balanced sampling yields lower errors to uniform sampling at all quantiles, which supports the insight from Section \ref{sec:ini} on initial design.

-Finally, we explore the sequential sampling performance of \texttt{MaxEnt} for this small $7 \times 7$ case, as well as for two larger matrices of sizes $30 \times 30$ and $60 \times 60$.
-Simulation settings are the same as before, except with the true rank set as $R = 3$ and $R = 4$ for the two larger matrices, respectively.
-In all three cases, we begin with an initial sample of $N_{ini} = m_1 = m_2$ entries.
-For the $7 \times 7$ case, $N_{seq}=28$ entries are then observed sequentially; for the $30 \times 30$ case, $N_{seq}=50$ entries; for the $60 \times 60$ case, $N_{seq}=100$ entries.
-This procedure is then replicated 10 times to measure error variability.
-Figure \ref{fig:seq} shows the averaged errors and the 25-th/75-th error quantiles for \texttt{MaxEnt} and uniform sampling.
-Again, the initial sampling for \texttt{MaxEnt} yields noticeably reduced errors to uniform sampling.
-Moreover, this improvement gap appears to grow larger as more sequential entries are observed; near the end of the sampling procedure, the averaged errors from uniform sampling are noticeably higher than the 75\% error quantiles from \texttt{MaxEnt}.
-This shows the effectiveness of our integrated UQ / sampling framework in first (a) learning the underlying subspaces via the UQ model, then (b) incorporating this subspace learning to guide the active learning procedure.
+We first investigate the performance of \texttt{MaxEnt} in simulations.
+The true matrix $\mathbf{X}$ is simulated from the SMG model with priors \eqref{eq:prior}, with hyperparameters $\sigma^2 = 1$, $\eta^2 = 10^{-4}$, $\alpha_{\eta^2} = \alpha_{\sigma^2} = 9$, $\beta_{\eta^2} = 10^{-3}$, $\beta_{\sigma^2} = 10$.
+We consider matrices of sizes $30 \times 30$ and $60 \times 60$, with true rank $R = 3$ and $R=4$, respectively.
+We begin with $N_{ini} = m_1 = m_2$ initial samples, then observe $N_{seq}=50$ and $N_{seq}=100$ entries sequentially for the $30 \times 30$ and $60 \times 60$ cases.
+This is then replicated 10 times to measure error variability.
+Figure \ref{fig:seq} shows the averaged errors and error quantiles for \texttt{MaxEnt} and uniform sampling.
+For initial sampling, \texttt{MaxEnt} yields reduced errors to uniform sampling, which shows the effectiveness of a \textit{balanced} initial design.
+For sequential sampling, the improvement of \texttt{MaxEnt} over uniform sampling grows larger as more entries are sampled; near the end, the averaged errors from uniform sampling are noticeably higher than the 75\% quantiles from \texttt{MaxEnt}.
+This shows the effectiveness of our integrated approach, in first (a) learning the underlying subspaces of $\mathbf{X}$ via probabilistic Bayesian modeling, then (b) incorporating this learning to guide information-theoretic sampling.

-The error decay in Figure \ref{fig:seq} also reveals two insights.
-First, despite not knowing the subspaces $\mathcal{U}$ and $\mathcal{V}$ beforehand, the error decays for both sampling schemes are relatively monotone, which supports the error monotonicity result in Corollary \ref{cor:mono}.
-Second, the error decay for \texttt{MaxEnt} is considerably quicker than that for uniform sampling.
-When $\Omega$ is uniformly sampled, it is known \cite{CP2010} that the completion error $\|\bm{X}-\tilde{\bm{X}}\|_F$ is upper bounded by $\mathcal{O}\{\sqrt{(m_1 \wedge m_2)(2+p)/ p}\}$, where $p = |\Omega|/(m_1 m_2)$ is the fraction of observed entries.
-Our numerical results suggest that \texttt{MaxEnt} may enjoy an improved theoretical error rate to uniform sampling; we look to establish this rate (perhaps via Corollary \ref{cor:corr}) in a future work.